Lazar Mojsov: Biography

-Mojsov received his doctoral degree from the University of Belgrade's Law School.

-He fought for the anti-fascist partisans in World War II and continued to rise through the ranks of the Communist Party after 1945.
-He was attorney general of the Socialist Republic of Macedonia from 1948 to 1951.
-During the next two decades, he served as a member of the parliaments of SFR Yugoslavia and SR Macedonia and as a newspaper editor.
+Mojsov was born on 19 December 1920 in Negotino, Kingdom of Serbs, Croats and Slovenes.
+Mojsov received his doctoral degree from the University of Belgrade's Law School and joined the Communist Party of Yugoslavia.
+He fought for the anti-fascist partisans in World War II.
+During the 1940s, he participated as the public prosecutor in the show trials against many real or alleged collaborators, and people with pro-Bulgarian views, who were sentenced to death for treason, in Socialist Republic of Macedonia.
+He was the attorney general of SR Macedonia from 1948 to 1951.
+During the next two decades, he served as a member of the parliaments of SFR Yugoslavia and SR Macedonia and as editor-chief of Nova Makedonija and Borba.
 Meanwhile, he began a diplomatic career, serving as Yugoslav ambassador to the Soviet Union and Mongolia from 1958 to 1961 and as ambassador to Austria from 1967 to 1969.
 From 1969 to 1974, he served as Yugoslav ambassador to the United Nations, Guyana and Jamaica.

 From 1974 to 1982, Mojsov was deputy foreign minister of Yugoslavia, and, from 1977 to 1978, he was the president of the United Nations General Assembly.
 From 1980 to 1981, he served as Chairman of the Presidium of the Central Committee of the League of Communists of Yugoslavia, and from May 1982 to May 1984, he was the foreign minister.
-From 1984 to 1989, he was a member of the collective presidency of Yugoslavia and was its chairman from 1987 to 1988.

-Mojsov also lectured and wrote on the subject of international relations.

-On 25 August 2011 Mojsov died at the age of 90 in Belgrade.
-He was laid to rest in Belgrade's Novo groblje cemetery's Alley of Distinguished Citizens.
+From 1984 to 1989, he was a member of the collective presidency of Yugoslavia and was its chairman from 15 May 1987 to 15 May 1988.
+After the 1989 Kosovo miners' strike, he participated in the preparation of the arrest of Kosovo Albanian politician Azem Vllasi on 2 March by fabricating a story that he had a document where Vllasi and other Kosovo Albanian leaders had a three-phase plan, starting with the strike and ending with an insurrection, while also blaming the Albanian secret service in Tirana.
+In 1990, he became a member of the Serbian political party League of Communists – Movement for Yugoslavia.
+Mojsov also wrote on the subjects of foreign policy and the Macedonian Question.
+Mojsov died in August 2011, aged 90, in Belgrade.
+He was buried at Belgrade New Cemetery's Alley of Distinguished Citizens.
+His daughter Svetlana Mojsov is a scientist.